 It is particularly difficult to characterize impeachment information as critical information of which the defendant must always be aware prior to pleading guilty given the random way in which such information may, or may not, help a particular defendant.
 The degree of help that impeachment information can provide will depend upon the defendant's own independent knowledge of the prosecution's potential case-a matter that the Constitution does not require prosecutors to disclose.
 Ruiz, 536 U.S. at 629.

 Turning to the first prong of the § 2254(d)(1) inquiry, the Court notes that the Delaware state courts correctly identified the Brady v.
 Maryland and Ruiz standards applicable to Claim One (A).
 Consequently, the Delaware state court decisions were not contrary to clearly established federal law.
-See Williams, 529 U.S. at 406 ("[A] runof-the-mill state-court decision applying the correct legal rule from [Supreme Court] cases to the facts of a prisoner's case [does] not fit comfortably within § 2254(d)(1)'s 'contrary to' clause").
+See Williams, 529 U.S. at 406 ("[A] run-of-the-mill state-court decision applying the correct legal rule from [Supreme Court] cases to the facts of a prisoner's case [does] not fit comfortably within § 2254(d)(1)'s 'contrary to' clause'').

-The Court's inquiry is not over, however, because it must also determine if the Delaware state courts unreasonably applied the Brady v.
-Maryland and Ruiz standards to the facts of Petitioner's case.
-Significantly, as recognized by the body of Delaware caselaw concerning the OCME misconduct scandal, the OCME evidence mishandling constitutes impeachment evidence that would only be useful if Petitioner had decided to go to trial.
+The Court's inquiry is not over, because it must also determine if the Delaware state courts unreasonably applied the Brady v.
+Maryland and Ruiz standards to the facts of Petitioner's case.9 Significantly, as recognized by the body of Delaware caselaw concerning the OCME misconduct scandal, the OCME evidence mishandling constitutes impeachment evidence that would only be useful if Petitioner had decided to go to trial.
 See Ira Brown, 108 A.3d at 1205-06, n.30 (holding that OCME evidence mishandling investigation constitutes impeachment material in Brown's case and in fact patterns like it); State v.
-Miller, 2017 WL 1969780, at \6 (Del.
+Miller, 2017 WL 1969780, at 6 (Del.
 Super.
 Ct.
-May 11, 2017) (stating that all of hundreds of Rule 61 motions asserting similar Brady v.
+May 11, 2017) (stating that all the hundreds of Rule 61 motions asserting similar Brady v.
 Maryland claims argue that State suppressed valuable impeachment evidence when it failed to disclose that drugs submitted to OCME were being tampered with and/or stolen from lab).
-Since Ruiz specifically held that the Government is not constitutionally required to disclose material impeachment evidence prior to entering a plea agreement with a criminal defendant, the Delaware state courts reasonably applied clearly established federal law in denying Claim One (A).
-See Ruiz, 536 U.S. at 633.
+Since Ruiz specifically held that the Government is not constitutionally required to disclose material impeachment evidence prior to entering a plea agreement with a criminal defendant, the

-&lt;sup>6As previously explained, Petitioner contends that the Delaware state courts improperly relied upon Ira Brown in denying Claim One.
+9As previously explained, Petitioner contends that the Delaware state courts improperly relied upon Ira Brown in denying Claim One.
 However, since the Ira Brown Court based its denial of Brown's OCME evidence misconduct claim upon Brady and Ruiz, the proper focus here is whether the Delaware Supreme Court unreasonably applied Brady v.
 Maryland and Ruiz in Petitioner's case.